Sam2K21/wardrive-uploader/README.md

 This is a Python script to allow for easy upload of wardrive data through Wigle's API using a GUI.

-The script creates a file named "uploaded_files.txt" to track previously uploaded logs.
+The script creates a file named "uploaded_files.txt" to track previously uploaded logs and "upload_log.txt" to log more detailed information about your uploads.

 How to use: